liferay/liferay-docs/discover/portal/articles-dxp/110-collaboration/01-managing-documents-and-media/05-sharepoint/03-adding-sharepoint-as-a-documents-and-media-repo.markdown

+---
+header-id: adding-a-sharepoint-documents-and-media-repository
+---

-# Adding a SharePoint Documents and Media Repository [](id=adding-a-sharepoint-documents-and-media-repository)
+# Adding a SharePoint Documents and Media Repository

 Follow these steps to add your SharePoint Library to Documents and Media in
 @product@: